-Note: The system allows you to dequeue a response from one message and enqueue the next request within the same transaction, but does not allow you to enqueue a request and dequeue the response within the same transaction.
+The system enables you to dequeue a response from one message and enqueue the next request within the same transaction, but does not allow you to enqueue a request and dequeue the response within the same transaction.
 The transaction in which the request is enqueued must be successfully committed before the message is available for dequeuing.